CivicOSInstitute/open-civic-specs/README.md

 Get Involved The CivicOS Institute is a community-driven initiative.

-Engineers: Check out our [Issues] tab to contribute to the schema definitions.
+Engineers: Check out our []](https://github.com/CivicOSInstitute/open-civic-specs/issues)] tab to contribute to the schema definitions.

 Legal Hackers: Help us map the next municipality in the Legislative Compiler.